Firmware Upgrade¶

 power up.

-stlink-tool on Windows¶
+stlink-tool on Linux/macOS

 The firmware on an ST-Link can be upgraded using blackmagic-debug/stlink-tool.